 Working at Heights Safety Training from WSN ensures you’re in compliance with legislation

-Designed for compliance with the Ministry of Labour’s new Working at Heights training requirements, participants receive the most up-to-date information with hands-on instruction from industry experts and trained adult educators.
+Designed for compliance with the Ministry’s Working at Heights training requirements, participants receive the most up-to-date information with hands-on instruction from industry experts and trained adult educators.

 Who should attend?

 Intended for workers, supervisors, joint health and safety committee members, health and safety representatives, and anyone else who works at heights, this one-day course provides a comprehensive overview of legislated requirements, hazards, and hazard controls.

 - Factors affecting the risk, likelihood and potential severity of a fall from heights

 - Types of personal fall protection systems, including their limitations, appropriate uses, components, and set-up